 Start with a major scale and play the 1st, 3rd and 5th notes to make a major chord.

 To make a minor chord (looks like _m or c#m) you must lower the 3rd note by one semi-tone.
+This means going down to the very next piano key whether it is a black or white key.

 Practice finding major chords and changing them to minor chords.
 If you need a reference, check out the chord charts.